NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/RDTworkflows.rst

-.. _lblRDTworkflows:
+.. _lblR2Dworkflows:

-RDT Workflows
+R2D Workflows
 ===============

-This section is specific to implementations of RDT for quantifying regional risk and resilience to natural hazards.
-User-defined inputs and expected outputs for RDT are detailed in the following pages.
+This section is specific to implementations of R2D for quantifying regional risk and resilience to natural hazards.
+User-defined inputs and expected outputs for R2D are detailed in the following pages.

 .. toctree::
    :maxdepth: 1